Skip to main content

 No attempt, however, will be made to identify individual users or their browsing activities, unless required by law, nor will broad demographic information be used for marketing or general contact purposes.

 Your e-mail address will only be recorded if you send us a message via any of the contact forms.
-It will only be used for the purpose for which you have provided it and it will not be added to a mailing list, nor disclosed without your consent.
+It will only be used for the purpose for which you have provided it, and it will not be added to a mailing list, nor disclosed without your consent.

 Google Analytics

-Currently we are using Google Analytics to analyse the audience of the website and improve our content.
+Currently we are using Google Analytics to analyse the audience of our website and improve our content.
 No personal information is collected from Google Analytics.
 For further information on the privacy policy concerning Google Analytics, please go here.

 Email Addresses